 If you live someplace very sunny – a lighter shade will keep its color longer in the sun.
 In a rainy place, fabrics that can stand a bit of rain is a good choice.

 Buy one that dad likes too!
 This is something I hadn’t thought about if my husband hadn’t commented on it.
 When our old diaper bag broke, and I talked about buying a new one, my husband said:

 “Whatever you do, don’t buy one that looks like a makeup box!”

-He meant those hard shell nappy bags that were popular a couple of years ago.
+He meant those hard shell nappy bags that were popular a few years ago.
 Of course, both parents should be comfortable with carrying the bag around.
-Otherwise, buy one each. 🙂
+Otherwise, buy one each. :-)

 Get one that can be strapped onto your stroller’s handlebar.
 This is very convenient and will save your back.

 If you plan for siblings pretty soon, check if the bag also fits on the handlebar of a twin stroller.
 Mine did by pure luck, and that is very convenient!